georgimarinov/SMAC-seq-scripts/README.md

 **5. Bayseian integration**

-The bayseian integration calculation is also carried out using the `methylation-reads-tsv-to_coverage.py` script.
+The Bayseian integration calculation is also carried out using the `methylation-reads-tsv-to_coverage.py` script.
 For efficiency of calculation, compute it on the individual converted tombo files, as follows (for a 10-bp context and (10,10) prior):

 ```
 python methylation-reads-tsv-to_coverage.py 0.tombo.m6A-only 0.5